ddamato/damato.design/content/layout-curation.md

 > Think dynamically, how are these relationships working? _[Miriam Suzanne, Don’t Use My Grid System](https://www.clarityconf.com/session/dont-use-my-grid-system)_

 ::: audience-engineer
 Components are engineered using the [Fab Four technique](https://www.freecodecamp.org/news/the-fab-four-technique-to-create-responsive-emails-without-media-queries-baf11fdfa848/) where appropriate.
-This eliminates the need for a page-level media query to manage layout changes.
+This eliminates the need for a page-level media query to manage component-level layout changes.
 :::

 ### Elevation